 (Click any link below to jump directly to section)

-10 benefits of malasana
+10 benefits of Malasana

-The main benefits of malasana are to release tension and tightness in the lower body (particularly the hips and groin) and improve mobility in this region.
-Studies have also found that squatting increases muscle activity, which helps to burn fat.
+The main benefits of Malasana are that it releases tension and tightness in the lower body (particularly the hips and groin) and improves mobility in this region.

 - Stretches and opens the hips, inner thighs, and groin